 Ilish Shukto; The journey from Debjanir Rannaghar to Taj Bengal's Kitchen!

-I was horrified, period.
-After all, I have no experience with a professional kitchen.
-Cooking is therapeutic to me, and that is all.
-My blog Debjanir Rannaghar is about simple recipes, mostly Bengali with no appendage(s) of sophisticated know-how or fancy description!
-Neither do I possess a degree in food nor do I claim to be the flag-bearer of authenticity.
-I believe in simple cooking and also a simplistic way of describing food.
-My knowledge of Bengali cooking is limited to the books by Prajnasundari Devi, Lila Mazumdar, Sulekha Sarkar, Purnima Thakur, etc., and obviously whatever I learned from the family and by asking people.
+The thought of working in a professional kitchen terrified me.
+I have no prior experience in that field.
+Cooking, to me, is a form of therapy.
+My blog, Debjanir Rannaghar, shares simple recipes, mostly Bengali, with no complex techniques or fancy descriptions.
+I do not hold a degree in food nor do I claim to be an expert in authentic cuisine.
+My approach to cooking is straightforward, and I describe food in a simplistic manner.
+My knowledge of Bengali cooking is limited to the works of Prajnasundari Devi, Lila Mazumdar, Sulekha Sarkar, Purnima Thakur, and the lessons I have learned from my family and other people.

 Our Experience at Taj!